thank-tank/backend/README.md

 Run `./deploy.sh dev` to create backend on machines with no NGINX/CertBot/Https protection.

 ### Production
+Run `./deploy.sh cert` to generate security certificates for HTTPS.
-Run `./deploy.sh prod` to create backend on machines with NGINX/CertBot/Https protection.
+Run `./deploy.sh prod` to create backend on machines with NGINX webserver and Security Certificate renewal.

 ### Logging
 Run `./deploy.sh logs {dev|prod}` to follow your containers' logs.